arymoraes/arymoraes/README.md

 ### 🤝 Let's Connect!

-Feel free to reach out for collaborations or just a friendly chat about tech, medicine, or anything in between.
+- Feel free to reach out for collaborations or just a friendly chat about tech, medicine, or anything in between.
+- 🌐 If you're working on an open-source project and need a contributor, especially in TypeScript, Ruby, or Rust, I'd love to hear about it!

 ---